ahronsz/robonomics-drex-demo/README.md

 ```

 ## Account management
-On your PC install [Polkadot Extension](https://polkadot.js.org/extension/) and register a coffee-machine account there. **Save
+On your PC install [Polkadot Extension](https://polkadot.js.org/extension/) and register a solar-panel account there. **Save
 mnemonic seed phrase as it is going to be used later.**

 Logging actions in Robonomics is optional, you will need XRT on
-[parachain.robonomics.network](https://parachain.robonomics.network/) for coffee-machine account (it is the same across
+[parachain.robonomics.network](https://parachain.robonomics.network/) for solar-panel account (it is the same across
 networks) for this.
 If not, there will simply be an error message *"Balance too low."*

 ## Run Robonomics coffee